This article may contain compensated links. Please read disclaimer for more info.

 2. Galerie Colbert Paris – The Eternal Rival

-2 rue Vivienne, Paris 2; M. Bourse L3 or Palais Royal Musée du Louvre L1, L7.
+2 rue Vivienne, Paris 2; Metro station Bourse Line 3 or Palais Royal Musée du Louvre Line 1, Line 7.

-» THE PERFECT BREAK: the restaurant Le Grand Colbert (2 rue Vivienne), with its unique Art Nouveau atmosphere, is perfect for a nice meal or an excellent hot chocolate in the afternoon.
+» THE PERFECT BREAK: the restaurant Le Grand Colbert (2 rue Vivienne), with its unique Art Nouveau atmosphere, is perfect for a good meal or a hot chocolate in the afternoon.

 » GALERIE COLBERT OPENING HOURS: Every day from 10 am to 8 pm.